ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Applications

 \subsection{Textured mesh}

-Due to the high-quality of SCILLA's reconstructed surfaces, we can leverage modern Multi-View Stereo (MVS) tools like OpenMVS~\cite{openmvs2020} to produce detailed and colorized representations of driving sequences.
-We find that SCILLA's textured mesh is more complete and accurate compared to StreetSurf's textured mesh.
+Due to the high-quality of ViiNeuS's reconstructed surfaces, we can leverage modern Multi-View Stereo (MVS) tools like OpenMVS~\cite{openmvs2020} to produce detailed and colorized representations of driving sequences.
+As shown in Fig.~\ref{fig:textured}, we find that ViiNeuS's textured mesh is more complete and accurate compared to StreetSurf's textured mesh.